“Your thoughts are powerful,” they say.

 Once you can accept this, then you can remove the barriers that hold you back from actually identifying them.

-Because since when the fuck was feeling bad supposed to be a “negative” thing?
+Because since when was feeling bad supposed to be a “negative” thing?

-Since when was grieving, anger, and disappointment, supposed to be a “negative” thing?
+Since when was grieving, anger, or disappointment supposed to be a “negative” thing?

 What’s NOT okay is to suppress how you feel because it’s “negative.”